Liquid-solid friction on crystalline surfaces: a perspective

 \section{Abstract}

-Liquids flowing on solid surfaces experience a friction force.
-Whereas solid friction is familiar to anyone gifted with the sense of touch, liquid friction is much more exotic.
-Although it was long believed to be infinite, meaning that interfacial liquid molecules stick to solid surfaces, is hard to disprove.
-Still, it has been known for a few decades that this is not the case and that some materials show extreme liquid slippage, which implies a dramatic enhancement of nanoscale pipes' permeability to liquid flows.
-Harnessing liquid friction bears the promise of high-efficiency membrane separation processes, heat recovery systems, or blue energy harvesting, turning it into a highly strategic field to reduce carbon emissions and meet the climate emergency.
+Liquids flowing against solid surfaces experience friction.
+While solid friction is familiar to anyone with a sense of touch, liquid friction is much more exotic.
+At macroscopic scales indeed, the assumption of inifinite friction, i.e. that interfacial liquid molecules stick to solid surfaces, is hard to disprove.
+Still, it has been known for a few decades that some materials exhibit very strong liquid slippage, leading to a dramatic increase in the permeability of nanoscale tubes to liquid flow.
+Harnessing liquid friction holds the promise of high-efficiency membrane separation processes, heat recovery systems or blue energy harvesting, making it a highly strategic field for reducing carbon emissions and addressing the climate emergency.
 In this chapter we review the history of liquid-solid friction measurements, mainly driven by the advent of new techniques and materials.
 We highlight the most established results and point out some directions that seem to us to be particularly dynamic and promising for the field.